MengtingSong/EC601_MiniProject_1/README.md

 ![image text](https://github.com/MengtingSong/EC601_MiniProject_1/blob/master/601_mini1_architecture_v2.png)

 ## Solutions:
-Firstly, we "The 25 Best U.S. Cities to Spend a Weekend" updated by THRILLIST TRAVEL on 05/07/2019 (https://www.thrillist.com/travel/nation/best-us-cities-to-spend-a-weekend-nashville-austin-charleston-providence)
+Firstly, we want to identify several US cities that may be popular traveling destinations for people.
+We referred to "The 25 Best U.S. Cities to Spend a Weekend" updated by THRILLIST TRAVEL on 05/07/2019 (https://www.thrillist.com/travel/nation/best-us-cities-to-spend-a-weekend-nashville-austin-charleston-providence) and took the 25 cities as our base city pool.

-Then, we extracted the related tweets by setting up certain filters and keywords.
+Then, we extracted tweets including "#travel OR #holiday OR #vacation AND the city name" for each city.
+Considering we are recommending US cities, we only searched for English tweets and extracted the most popular and also real-time tweets of the first 100 pages, and excluded retweets to avoid redundancy.
+For the code of Tweets part, we leveraged TweetSearch library for the sake of convenience which is also included in this git project.
+Then we wrote each city's tweets into reparative text files so that we can process the twitters' sentiment and feeling in their tweets city by city.

-We put each city's comments in a separate file so that we can process the use's sentiments city by city.
-In the language process program, we read the txt file one by one and use the google NLP api to process them.
-After we get the sentiment scores and magnitudes from google services, we save this data into a list and sort these cities by considering both the sentiment scores and magnitudes.
+In the language process program, we read the txt file one by one and use the google NLP api to analyze them.
+After we got the sentiment scores and magnitudes from google services, we rank this data into a list and sorted these cities by considering both the sentiment scores and magnitudes.
 Finally we save the result into a txt file and display analysis result in a top-down rank.

 ## Issues:
+The biggest issue is the extracted tweets are quite un-organized and contains a lot of unrelated, trivial or misleading information, for example, some tweets are from traveling agencies or advertisers which will bias the final result.
+Besides, the total amount of tweets data is too small for a reliable result.
+To solve this problem, getting some priori knowledge of the tweets publishers and trying to eliminate those irrelevant ones out by setting up filters, also running analysis on the tweets of larger amount and over longer period may be helpful.